Key information

 2:2

-UK 2:2 entry grade.
-Some understanding of research methodology, taken within dissertation, final year project or as its own module will be required.
+UK 2:2 Bachelor honours degree or equivalent with some understanding of research methodology, taken within either dissertation, final year project or as its own module will be required.

 We invite students from a wide range of scientific, social science and humanities backgrounds to apply and be considered.
 You will need to have completed an undergraduate degree in one of these fields to be eligible.
 Other eligible backgrounds will be evaluated individually on a case-by-case basis.